 OBJECTIVE & PURPOSE

-The purpose of this regulation is to establish parameters and delegation of authority for establishing, administering and maintaining the University's Personnel Program.
+This Regulation outlines the University’s Personnel Program.

-II.
 STATEMENT OF REGULATION

-The Board of Trustees is responsible for establishing the University President is responsible for administering, and maintaining the Personnel Program.
-These policies and regulations are supplemented by internal management communication informing administrators of procedures or guidelines for implementing the policies contained herein.
-However, these procedures and guidelines shall not change substantive rights of employees or terms and conditions of employment.
+The Board of Trustees is responsible for establishing the University’s Personnel Program.
+It has delegated responsibility for administering and maintaining this Personnel Program to the University President, who in turn may make further delegations to ensure that the Personnel Program is properly implemented.
+The University’s Personnel Program is comprised of several regulations, policies, and internal practices.
+It addresses aspects of compensation, recruitment, benefits, retirement, employee and labor relations, professional development and training, and so forth.

-The University President may delegate the authority and responsibility to take the following personnel actions within the area for which the designee is responsible:
+A. The University President may delegate the authority and responsibility to take the following personnel actions within the area for which the designee is responsible:

-Appoint all personnel.
+1) Appoint all personnel.

-Approve the transition of University personnel to the appropriate status (probationary, regular, tenure, etc.) in accordance with applicable CBA.
+2) Approve the transition of University personnel to the appropriate status (probationary, regular, tenure, etc.) in accordance with applicable CBA, if any.

-Approve the domestic travel of University personnel.
+3) Approve the domestic travel of University personnel.

-Approve disciplinary actions affecting University personnel.
-All recommendations for demotion, suspension and termination of Support and Administrative employees shall be reviewed by the Vice President for Human Resources prior to taking such action.
+4) Approve disciplinary actions affecting University personnel.
+All recommendations for demotion, suspension and termination of Support and Administrative employees shall be reviewed by the Office of Human Resources prior to taking such action.
 All recommendations for demotion, suspension and termination of faculty shall be reviewed by the Office of the Provost and Vice President for Academic Affairs prior to taking such action.

-Approve compensated and uncompensated leaves of absence for all personnel.
+5) Approve compensated and uncompensated leaves of absence for all personnel.

-The University’s Office of Human Resources, under the direction of the President's Office, is delegated authority and responsibility for providing a coordinated system of personnel management and administration for all Administrative and Support employees.
-The Vice President of Human Resources shall provide oversight and guidance to hiring units for the following functions:
+B. The University’s Office of Human Resources is delegated authority and responsibility for providing a coordinated system of personnel management and administration for all Administrative and Support employees.
+It provides oversight and guidance to hiring units for the following functions:

-Acting appointments.
+1) Acting appointments.